ascii8/xoxo-go/README.md

 ## Running the Module for use with Clients

-Rrun the module using `go test` from the repository root:
+Run the module using `go test` from the repository root:

 ```sh
 # change to the repository root